Thomascountz/thomascountz/_posts/2021-08-02-copenhagen-air.md

 ![](/assets/images/copenhagen_route_overlay.png)

 This is primarily for visual reasons: to see the route placed onto the map, and to also provide a "zoomed in" version.
-A zoomed in version would be easier with an interactive mapping library, such as Plotly, but there's no reason we can use a little bit of geometric querying to help us!
+A zoomed in version would be easier with an interactive mapping library, such as Plotly, but there's no reason we can't use a little bit of geometric querying to help us!

 Next, for what I'm really interested in: which of our air quality data points intersect with our route.
 Here, I'm buffering the route geometry by a tiny amount to turn it from a 1D point geometry to a 2D polygon.
 This is because the precision on the longitude and latitude coordinates (and thus the geometry coordinates) is so high, I often found that the points from the route and the lines from the air quality data wouldn't intersect at all!